dgwyer/docs-wpgo-plugins-and-themes/README.md

-# Documentation for all WPGO Plugins and Themes
+# WPGO Plugins and Themes Documentation

+This repository contains the documentation for all WPGO plugins and themes.

 # Plugins